raspberrypilearning/create-scratch-account/en/step_1.md

 ![image showing selection of year and month born](images/age.png)

-- Select your gender or, if you prefer, don't.
+- If you like, select your gender.

 ![image showing gender selection options](images/gender.png)